8 Best Dust Collectors for a Small Shop 2024 – Top Picks & Reviews

 1. SHOP FOX W1685 Dust Collector – Best Overall

-The SHOP FOX W1685 Dust Collector is specifically designed to work with woodworking machines.
+The SHOP FOX W1685 Dust Collector is designed to work with woodworking machines.
 It has a powder-coated paint to prevent rust and improve the overall durability of the model.
-This machine is 16 amps, so you have to remember to plug it into the correct outlet, as not all breakers are designed for 16 amps.
+This machine is 16 amps, so you have to remember to plug it into the correct outlet since some breakers aren’t designed for 16 amps.
 Given its power, you should also be careful when plugging it up with other machines.

-Besides that, this machine is perfect for small shops.
+Besides that, the SHOP FOX is perfect for small shops.
 It can be used as a stationary unit or moved around.
-It does have the option to put wheels on it, which is fantastic if you plan on using it with different tools around your workspace.
-It has a 2.5-micron bag, which is perfect for most small workshops.
-Plus, this machine seems to be quite durable as well.
-There are many reports of this dust collector running for years.
+It can be outfitted with wheels, which is fantastic if you use different tools around your workspace.
+It has a 2.5-micron bag that’s suitable for small workshops.
+Plus, this machine seems to be quite durable.
+There are many reports of the SHOP FOX dust collector running for years.

 The cost of this machine isn’t terribly high either.
-There are cheaper options, as well as more expensive options.
-For the average small shop, though, this mid-range model is perfect which makes it our choice of the best dust collector on the market.
+There are cheaper options, as well as more expensive brands.
+For the average small shop, this mid-range model is perfect, and it’s our pick for the best overall dust collector on the market.

 2. WEN 3401 660 CFM Dust Collector – Best Value

 WEN is well-known for making inexpensive yet high-quality tools.
 The WEN 3401 Dust Collector is no different.
 It is the best dust collector for a small shop for the money.
-If you’re on a budget, this is probably the model you’ll want to get.
+If you’re on a budget, this is probably the model you’ll prefer.